luthercollege/luther-deploy-virtualbox/README.md

 - download and install the virtual box app (https://www.virtualbox.org/wiki/Downloads)
 - download and install Vagrant (https://www.vagrantup.com/downloads.html)
-- clone or download the contents of this repository
+- clone or download the contents of this repository by opening a terminal window and typing `git clone git@github.com:luthercollege/luther-deploy-virtualbox.git`
-- open a terminal application and `cd` into the luther-deploy directory
+- then in the same terminal application: `cd luther-deploy-virtualbox`
-- type `vagrant up`
+- type `vagrant up` to start and provision the virtual box (may take a few minutes)

 ## Using for deployment
 - once the virtual box is up and running type `vagrant ssh` to access at IP address 192.168.56.110